Ogechika Heil

-Ogechika Brian Heil (born 27 November 2000) is a German professional footballer who plays as a midfielder for Hamburger SV.
+Ogechika Brian Heil (born 27 November 2000) is a German professional footballer who plays as a midfielder for Regionalliga club Greifswalder FC.

 Career

 Heil played for the youth teams of Fortuna Kassel, KSV Baunatal and Hessen Kassel, before joining the academy of Hamburger SV in 2016.
 In 2019, he was promoted to Hamburg's second team.
 He made his professional debut for Hamburg's first team on 3 January 2021, coming on as a substitute in the 90th minute for Bakery Jatta against Jahn Regensburg.
 The home match finished as a 3–1 win for Hamburger SV.

+On 31 August 2023, Heil signed with Preußen Münster.

+On 16 August 2024, Heil's contract with Preußen Münster was terminated and he signed with Greifswalder FC in Regionalliga.

 Personal life

-Heil is a native of Kassel, Hesse, and was born to a German father and a Nigerian mother.
+Heil is a native of Kassel, Hesse, and was born to a German mother and a Nigerian father.